Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 – Mr. L., 68 years old, hip osteoarthritis

-– Mrs. T., 62, gonarthrosis
+– Mrs. T., 62 years old, gonarthrosis

-2.1 Fundamentally: Proactive instead of passive
+2.1 In principle: Proactive instead of passive

-- Obtain information early,
+- Gather information early,

 - Actively involve your own health insurance company,